Who We Are

 - We partnered with Arizona Children’s Action Alliance to create the Arizona Grandparent Ambassadors Support and Advocacy Network.
 Research shows that approximately 70,000 children are living with and being raised by their grandparents.
 We trained these grandparents as advocates.
 They have successfully influenced legislation in Arizona to access financial assistance and to keep families together.

 - We partnered with faith based organizations, veterans, the Arizona Center for Community Action, the Center for Responsible Lending, Consumer Federation of America and neighborhood activists to defeat two attempts by the Arizona legislature to allow predatory loans with triple digit interest rates.
 We defeated those efforts in 2015 and 2016.

-The Southwest Center for Economic Integrity was recently recognized for our transparency with a 2018 Gold Seal on our GuideStar Nonprofit Profile.
+The Southwest Center for Economic Integrity is recognized for our transparency with a 2019 Gold Seal on our GuideStar Nonprofit Profile.